Falklands flagship to be scrapped and turned to razor blades after hotel bid sinks

 A multimillion-pound campaign had been launched to try and save the aircraft carrier from the breakers’ yard by converting her into a 600-bed, five-star hotel.

-However, India’s was unable to find the £90m to convert Hermes and the nation’s government has now announced Hermes will be scrapped.
+However, India was unable to find the £90m to convert Hermes and the nation’s government has now announced Hermes will be scrapped.

 The news has left former Royal Navy sailors in Portsmouth dismayed.